gscontras/probLang/chapters/05-vagueness.md

 #### Application 1: Gradable adjectives and vagueness resolution

-reft:lassitergoodman2013 propose we parameterize the meaning function for sentences containing gradable adjectives so that their interpretations are underspecified.
-This interpretation-fixing parameter, the gradable threshold value *theta* (i.e., a degree), is something that conversational participants can use their prior knowledge to actively reason about and set.
-As with the ambiguity-resolving variable above, *theta* gets lifted to the level of the pragmatic listener, who jointly infers the gradable threshold (e.g., the point at which elements of the relevant domain count as expensive) and the true state (e.g., the indicated element's price).
+Lassiter & Goodman propose we parameterize the meaning function for sentences containing gradable adjectives so that their interpretations are underspecified (reft:lassitergoodman2013, reft:LassiterGoodman2015:Adjectival-vagu).
+This interpretation-fixing parameter, the gradable threshold value $$\theta$$ (i.e., a degree), is something that conversational participants can use their prior knowledge to actively reason about and set.
+As with the ambiguity-resolving variable in the [previous chapter](04-ambiguity.html), $$\theta$$ gets lifted to the level of the pragmatic listener, who jointly infers the gradable threshold (e.g., the point at which elements of the relevant domain count as expensive) and the true state (e.g., the indicated element's price).

 The model depends crucially on our prior knowledge of the world state.
 Let's start with a toy prior for the prices of books.